Tehreer/SheenBidi/README.md

 SheenBidi
 =========

 SheenBidi implements Unicode Bidirectional Algorithm available at http://www.unicode.org/reports/tr9.
-It is the world's most sophisticated implementaion which provides the developers an easy way to use UBA in their applications.
+It is a sophisticated implementaion which provides the developers an easy way to use UBA in their applications.

 Here are some of the advantages of SheenBidi.
 - Object based.